 Ask a Question

-The SNC Admissions Team has a holistic approach in determining whether our liberal arts college is the right educational choice for you.
-We review your overall high school grade performance, the difficulty of your school’s curriculum, and SAT or ACT test scores (we do not prefer one above the other).
+It’s important that you give us as much information as possible to gain a true picture of who you are.
 We pay special attention to your personal statement, academic letter(s) of recommendation, and leadership in your school and community.
 Though an interview is not required, we encourage you to visit SNC and talk with us in person.

-Students are considered a freshman applicant if they are attending college after receiving a high school diploma (or equivalency), or college students who have earned less than 15 credits.
+You are a freshman applicant if you are attending college after receiving a high school diploma (or equivalency), or a college students who has earned less than 15 credits.

 - A completed and signed application, including personal statement

 - An official high school transcript

 - SAT or ACT scores (the SNC College Board CEEB Code is 4757)